 24. Agrees to use good judgment in regard to existing and projected weather conditions.
 Listen to and heed the warnings of the U.S. Coast Guard and local weather reports, before and during each day’s fishing and, not to place in jeopardy themselves or others on the boat during the Derby.
 To have personal floatation devices aboard and to operate under Coast Guard regulations.

-25. There are four divisions in the Spring LOC, Walleye, Salmon, Brown Trout & Lake Trout.
-No Walleye in Summer and Fall.
-There is a Rainbow and Steelhead in the Summer and Fall Derbies.
+25. There are four divisions in the Spring and Summer LOC, Walleye, Salmon, Brown Trout & Lake Trout.
+There is a Rainbow and Steelhead in the Fall LOC.
 Steelhead and rainbow trout are considered the same species in the Derby for purposes of awarding prizes.
 Chinook, Coho & Atlantic are all considered salmon.

 26. Agrees that all Grand Prize, First and Second place division winners must attend the Awards Ceremony and bring their fish whole to the Ceremony.
-All awards ceremonies will take place the final day of each respective Derby at Captain Jacks in Sodus Pt.
-NY.
+All awards ceremonies will take place the final day of each respective Derby.
 Derby results will be certified as official by the LOC Derby Officials immediately prior to the Awards Ceremony.
-Winners must arrive by 4 pm and the awards ceremony will commence at 5:30.
+Winners must arrive by 3 pm and the awards ceremony will commence at 4:00.

 27. Must possess a valid New York State or Canadian fishing license unless exempted by law.